giavac/AWS-CSA-2019-study-notes/Course/S3/README.md

 ### [Snowball](https://aws.amazon.com/snowball/)

-Import Export is still available and was the first version of snowball, you used to ship your drives to AWS

-Snowball is (an appliance) a petabyte-scale data transport solution that uses devices designed to be secure to transfer large amounts of data into and out of the AWS Cloud
+Snowball is an appliance.
+It is a petabyte-scale data transport solution that uses devices designed to be secure to transfer large amounts of data into and out of the AWS Cloud.
+Sizes of 50 TB or 80 TB.

-Snowball edge: is a 100TB data transfer device with onboard storage-computer capabilities.
-It's like an AWS DC in a box
+AWS Snowball Edge is a 100 TB data transfer device with onboard storage-computer capabilities.
+It's like an AWS DC in a box.

-Snowmobile: AWS Snowmobile is an Exabyte-scale data transfer service used to move extremely large amounts of data to AWS.
+AWS Snowmobile is an Exabyte-scale data transfer service used to move extremely large amounts of data to AWS.
 A truck full of disks basically.

+TPM (Trusted Platform Module) ensures security and full chain-of-custody of your data.

 ## [S3 Transfer Acceleration](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html)